 New Jersey has some of the best gardens and nature centers around—and that’s one reason it’s called the Garden State.
-Our lush state is full of beautiful gardens, landscapes, and nature centers where you and your littles can learn about different environments and species and marvel at the beauty around them.
+Our lush state is full of beautiful grounds, landscapes, and nature centers where the entire family can learn about different environments and species and marvel at the beauty around them.
 Walk among the blooms on the trails at New Jersey State Botanical Gardens in Ringwood, learn about bamboo at Rutgers Gardens in New Brunswick, or visit the beautiful roses at the Essex County Rose Garden in Brookdale Park.
 Read on for the best places to appreciate the beauty of the Garden State. (featured photo credit: New Jersey State Botanical Garden & Skylands Manor)

 The New Jersey Botanical Garden and Skylands Manor range across 96 acres of gardens and about 1000 acres of woodlands—there are plenty of spaces to explore and home to unusual plant species from around the world.
 Stroll around the carefully crafted formal areas or through walking paths that are a must-see for budding botanists.

 Ringwood State Park, Ringwood, NJ 07456

 You’ll spend a peaceful afternoon at Duke Farms in Hillsborough, home to over 1,000 acres of gorgeous land.
 Walk or bike through the paths and stop by the Orchid Range for tropical and subtropical species.
-Be sure to take advantage of their bike-sharing program, see the tiered waterfalls, grab a bite in their farm-to-table cafe, and go geocaching (a treasure hunt using GPS on your phone) with the fam.
+Take advantage of their bike-sharing program, see the tiered waterfalls, grab a bite in their farm-to-table cafe, and go geocaching (a treasure hunt using GPS on your phone) with the fam.

 1112 Dukes Parkway West, Hillsborough, NJ 08844